USF-BigDataLab/geopresence/README.md

 Info about bitmaps: https://en.wikipedia.org/wiki/Bit_array

 The previous approaches use EWAH compressed bitmaps.
 We can likely leverage the newer, better [Roaring Bitmaps](https://roaringbitmap.org) to already gain an advantage over the previous approach.
 We will also implement this project in C so it will be more lightweight than the Java-based implementation.

+When a particular grid cell gets hit with lots of storage requests, we will create a new, higher-resolution grid to represent that cell.
+To do this, we can use [Count Min](https://en.wikipedia.org/wiki/Count–min_sketch) or perhaps even better [HyperLogLog++](https://en.wikipedia.org/wiki/HyperLogLog).

+# Implementation

+The project implementation will be broken down into several tasks.
+See the following sections for details.

+## Task 1: Loading Data and Creating a Spatial Grid

+We can begin with the geohash dataset from the NOAA [North American Mesoscale Forecast System](https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/north-american-mesoscale-forecast-system-nam).
+This has many points that overlap, since weather is recorded for particular areas across a grid.
+We will need to:

+* Convert geohashes to lat, lon points
+* Map lat, lon points to grid cells (x, y coordinates)
+* Map this grid to a bitmap

+## Task 2: Probabilistic Point Density Estimation

+Evaluate [Count Min](https://en.wikipedia.org/wiki/Count–min_sketch) and [HyperLogLog++](https://en.wikipedia.org/wiki/HyperLogLog) for estimating the amount of points stored in each grid cell.